mu373/documentation/docs/computation/hpc/intro/custom-module.md

 # Custom module

-Once you have installed a software for yourself, you can use `module` to control the usage of the software.
-The advantage of not directly adding binary paths to PATH is that you have control to when to make the software available.
+Once you have installed a software for yourself, you can use the `module` tool to control the usage of the software.
+The advantage of not directly adding binary paths to `PATH` is that you have control to deciding when to load the software to the environment.

-## Setting up custom module path
+## Setting up a custom module directory

-We can create custom modules
-It can be stored anywhere, but let's use the `~/discovery/modulefile/` directory for here.
+Custom module files can be created and stored anywhere, but let's use the `~/discovery/modulefile/` directory for here.

 ```sh
 # If you don't have ~/discovery/modulefile/ directory
 mkdir -p ~/discovery/modulefile
 ```

 Add this to your shell configuration file, i.e., `.bashrc`.
-This tells the `module` that your custom module files are stored at the specific directory.
+This tells the `module` command that your custom module files are stored at the specific directory.
 ```sh
 module use --append ~/discovery/modulefile
 ```

-## Making Module file
+## Making a custom module file

-Make a modulefile at path `~/discovery/modulefiles/your_software_name/your_version`.
+Once you've created a directory to store custom modules, let's add one by making a new modulefile at `~/discovery/modulefiles/your_software_name/your_version`.

+The following is an example for loading mamba, that I have separately installed.
+(You need to install the software manually to be able to run commands like `mamba install pandas`!)

 ```txt title="Modulefile for mamba:1.5.9"
 #%Module